FAQ for School & Community Partners

 Spring Quarter 2018: June 1st 2018

-Does Pipeline run a WA State Patrol Background check on Pipeline tutors?
+Does Pipeline run a background check on Pipeline tutors?

-No. Beginning August 2016, Pipeline will no longer be running background checks on UW tutors.
-Please use the background check procedure that your school/organization uses with the UW Pipeline students.
+No. Due to Washington State Patrol policy, Pipeline no longer runs background checks on UW tutors.
+Please follow the background check and screening procedure that your school/organization uses with all volunteers when screening and placing the UW Pipeline students.

 How do I log in to the EXPO website to update my school/organization's tutor position description?